-As at 30 June 2022, NBN Co had raised in excess of \$21.1 billion in domestic and international debt.
+As at 30 June 2023, NBN Co has raised in excess of \$26.8 billion in domestic and international debt.
 The details of the transactions are disclosed in Note C9.

-During the year, the Company has used bank and capital market debt to repay \$6.8 billion of the Commonwealth loan.
-As at 30 June 2022, the remaining balance of the Commonwealth loan is \$6.4 billion, which is due to mature in June 2024.
+During the year, the Company used its issued debt to repay \$875 million of the Commonwealth loan.
+As at 30 June 2023, the remaining balance of the Commonwealth loan is \$5.5 billion, which is due to mature in June 2024.

-In order to finance the repayment of the Commonwealth loan and to execute the strategic initiatives outlined in its 2022 Corporate Plan, NBN Co is planning to continue raising additional bank and capital markets debt.

-Going forward, NBN Co will look to raise further debt from the domestic and global capital markets.
-NBN Co expects its financing strategy to be achievable based on its investment grade credit rating and the outcomes of recent financing transactions.
+To finance the repayment of the Commonwealth loan within the next twelve months, and execute the strategic initiatives outlined in its Corporate Plan 2023, NBN Co is planning to continue raising additional domestic and international debt.
+NBN Co expects its financing strategy to be achievable based on its strong investment grade credit rating and the outcomes of recent financing transactions.